 The Integrated Applications Preferences aren't personal, so no options are available on the My Preferences tab.
-However, the Company Preferences tab for the Integrated Applications Preferences set does control and track other applications, or computer programs that open the QuickBooks company data files.
-Figure 3-10 shows the Company Preferences tab for the Integrated Applications Preferences set.
+The Company Preferences tab of the Integrated Applications Preferences dialog box, however, does control and track other applications or computer programs that open the QuickBooks company data files.
+Figure 3-10 shows the Company Preferences tab of the Integrated Applications Preferences dialog box.